-Clicking the third button from the left at the bottom will open a dialog (shown on the right) for creating a Desktop shortcut to start selected backup groups with one double click under the associated user accounts.
+Clicking the third button from the left at the bottom will open a dialog

+(shown on the right) for creating a Desktop shortcut to start selected backup groups with one double click under the associated user accounts.
 You can combine this with a subsequent action (e.g. Shutdown).
 In this way it is very easy to run a secure backup before shutting down the computer.
-No longer use the Windows function Start menu-Shutdown: instead double-click this Desktop icon!
+No longer use the Windows function Start menu - groups.

-The required settings can be made in a dialog (see screenshot).
-The list on the left shows all configured backup groups.
 Select the groups to be run from the Desktop shortcut by click and Ctrl-click.
 On the right you can select the action to be performed after the backups have finished (see more).
 If Prompt is selected, the backups will not start immediately after clicking the Desktop shortcut but rather the user will be prompted beforehand to select the subsequent action.
 In this way, it is very easy to start a secure backup under a different account and decide in each case what should happen afterwards (e.g. hibernate, poweroff or even continue).